 The course structure is quite flexible, affording industry-based students an opportunity to attend and accumulate module credits over an extended period of time.
 It also simultaneously serves the full-time student cohort which generally progresses through the MSc pathway in a single calendar year.

 The MSc programmes are short course based and feature assessment through sequentially submitted result portfolios for the work packages, ie the ILPs.
-These are assigned immediately upon each short course module where the students are able to concentrate their study efforts just on the most recently-taught subject material.
+These are assigned immediately to each short course module where the students are able to concentrate their study efforts just on the most recently-taught subject material.
 This greatly promotes efficient focused learning.
-The individual oral examination administered for each ILP furnishes valuable experience in oral defence, and frees students from written examination burdens.
+The individual oral examination administered for each ILP furnishes valuable experience in oral defence and frees students from written examination burdens.

-The technical tasks undertaken in ILPs, along with the required major project, thoroughly exercise the concepts covered in the course modules and give scope for originality and industry-relevant study.
+The technical tasks are undertaken in ILPs, along with the required major project, thoroughly exercise the concepts covered in the course modules and give scope for originality and industry-relevant study.
 Team-working activities encouraged within modules, along with the all-oral individual examination regimen employed in this Telecommunications MSc Suite, have proven solidly beneficial in refining the communication and employability-enhancing skills that are strongly valued by industry.